 If you're departing from a major hub, such as New York City or Los Angeles, you aren't going to have any issues finding a ticket sold by Etihad:

 Thus, you wouldn't be able to book an AAdvantage award on Etihad flights on this route.
-If you run into this dilemma, it may still be possible to book the ticket depending on the agent that's ticketing the award.
+If you run into this dilemma, it may still be possible to book the ticket depending on the agent who's ticketing the award.
 Otherwise, you might need to buy a separate “positioning” flight from the smaller airport to a major hub with a published fare to your final destination.

-Related: Free Holds, Maximizing Award Regions, Other Tricks for Booking Awards Using AAdvantage® Miles
+Related: Free Holds, Maximizing Award Regions, Other Tricks for Booking Awards Using AAdvantage Miles

 Maximum Permitted Mileage (MPM)